 Where: Alexandria, Fairfax County, Virginia

-Hot tip: The schoolhouse is open Tuesday, Thursday, and Saturday from 10am - 2pm.
-Visit their website or give them a call to inquire about appointment-based visits.
+Hot tip: Visit their website or give them a call to inquire about appointment-based visits.

 Sully Historic Site

-On the National Register of Historic Places, Sully Historic Site includes original outbuildings, representative slave quarters, and gardens in addition to the main house.
+On the National Register of Historic Places, Sully Historic Site includes original outbuildings, representative slave quarters, and gardens in addition to the main house, which is the former home of Richard Bland Lee, the first Congressman of Northern Virginia.
 Guided tours highlight the early 19th-century life of the family, their tenant farmers, and enslaved African Americans.
 It is also a site along the Underground Railroad Network to Freedom Trail.
-Learn more about its connection in our feature blog article.
+Learn more about its connection in our feature blog article

 Where: Chantilly, Fairfax County, Virginia